Jean Perrin

-Biography

-Early years
+Education and career

-Born in Lille, France, Perrin attended the École Normale Supérieure, the elite grande école in Paris.
-He became an assistant at the school during the period of 1894–97 when he began the study of cathode rays and X-rays.
-He was awarded the degree of docteur ès sciences (beyond PhD) in 1897.
-In the same year he was appointed as a lecturer in physical chemistry at the Sorbonne, Paris.
-He became a professor at the University in 1910, holding this post until the German occupation of France during World War II.
+Jean Baptiste Perrin was born on 30 September 1870 in Lille, France.
+He attended the École normale supérieure, where he was an assistant from 1894 to 1897.
+In 1897, he received his D.Sc. from the Sorbonne for a thesis on cathode rays and X-rays.
+In the same year, he was appointed a lecturer in physical chemistry at the Sorbonne, and in 1910 became a professor.

-Research and achievements
+Research

 In 1895, Perrin showed that cathode rays were of negative electric charge in nature.
-He determined Avogadro's number (now known as the Avogadro constant) by several methods.
+He determined the Avogadro constant by several methods.
 He explained solar energy as due to the thermonuclear reactions of hydrogen.

+In 1901, Perrin proposed a hypothesis that each atom has a positively charged nucleus, similarly to Hantaro Nagaoka later, but never developed it further.
+It came to be known the Rutherford model.

-After Albert Einstein published (1905) his theoretical explanation of Brownian motion in terms of atoms, Perrin did the experimental work to test and verify Einstein's predictions, thereby settling the century-long dispute about John Dalton's atomic theory.
-Carl Benedicks argued Perrin should receive the Nobel Prize in Physics; Perrin received the award in 1926 for this and other work on the discontinuous structure of matter, which put a definite end to the long struggle regarding the question of the physical reality of molecules.
+By the mid-1900s, Perrin was interested in statistical mechanics questions, which are close to the study of Brownian motion.
+Following Albert Einstein's publication (1905) of a theoretical explanation of Brownian motion in terms of atoms, Perrin (along with Joseph Ulysses Chaudesaigues who was working in Perrin's lab) did the experimental work to test and verify Einstein's predictions, thereby providing data that would settle the century-long dispute about John Dalton's atomic theory, before the end of the decade.
+Carl Benedicks argued Perrin should receive the Nobel Prize in Physics; Perrin received the prize in 1926 for this and other work on the discontinuous structure of matter, which put a definite end to the long struggle regarding the question of the physical reality of molecules.

 Perrin was the author of a number of books and dissertations.
 Most notable of his publications were: "Rayons cathodiques et rayons X"; "Les Principes"; "Electrisation de contact"; "Réalité moléculaire"; "Matière et Lumière"; "Lumière et Reaction chimique".